bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 LLM Evaluation
 --------------

-As we know ROUGE is a very crude metric only depending on n-grams in the text and doesn't have any sense of semantic meaning.
-So next, I tried the LLM route to evaluate the answers using both GPT-3.5 (:code:`text-davinci-003`) and GPT-4.
+As we know ROUGE is a very crude metric that only depends on n-grams in the text and doesn't evaluate the semantic meaning.
+So next I tried the LLM route to evaluate the answers using both GPT-3.5 (:code:`text-davinci-003`) and GPT-4.
-Given the above answers, I prompted GPT-3.5 using the following prompt using the `Guidance <https://github.com/guidance-ai/guidance>`__ library:
+Given the above answers, I prompted GPT-3.5 using the following prompt using with the `Guidance <https://github.com/guidance-ai/guidance>`__ library:

 .. code::